 For vegetation treatments that maintain or improve habitat quality in California spotted owl nesting and roosting habitat outside of protected activity centers, pre-implementation surveys are not required.

-Before authorizing mechanical vegetation treatments that may reduce near-term habitat quality in suitable California spotted owl habitat of unknown occupancy, follow above guidance.
+Before authorizing mechanical vegetation treatments that may reduce near-term habitat quality in suitable California spotted owl habitat of unknown occupancy, follow the guidance related to survey timing.

+Based on survey results, follow Forest Plan direction, which may be potentially amended by this project.

 Management activities that maintain or improve habitat quality in the highest quality and best available nesting and roosting habitat would: